Chapter 2.60

 4. Interlocal Joint Purchasing Agreements.
 Materials, supplies, or equipment may be purchased pursuant to RCW 39.34.080 using joint purchasing agreements with a city, county, state or other public agency.
 Such joint purchasing agreements shall be approved by the city council prior to solicitation of vendors.

 5. Sole Source Procurement.
-A contract for the purchase of materials, supplies, or equipment may be awarded without complying with the bidding requirements of this chapter when the city manager or designee determines, after conducting a good faith review of available resources, that there is only one source of the required materials, supplies, or equipment.
-The director or designee shall conduct negotiations, as appropriate, as to price, terms, and delivery time.
-A record of sole source procurement shall be maintained that lists each contractor’s name, the amount and type of each contract, and a listing of the item(s) procured under each contract.
+A contract for the purchase of materials, supplies, or equipment may be awarded without complying with the bidding requirements of this chapter when the city manager determines, after conducting a good faith review of available resources, that there is only one source of the required materials, supplies, or equipment.
+The director shall conduct negotiations, as appropriate, as to price, terms, and delivery time.
+A record of sole source procurement shall be maintained that lists each vendor’s name, the amount and type of each contract, and a listing of the item(s) procured under each contract.

 C. Informal Competitive Quotes.